msank00/msank00.github.io/_posts/2019-07-28-blog_101_ML_Concepts_Part_2.md

 where $\Omega(f)= \gamma T + \frac{1}{2} \lambda \vert \vert w \vert \vert^2$

 Here $l$ is a differentiable convex loss function that measures the difference between the prediction $\hat{y_i}$ and the target $y_i$.
 The second term $\Omega$ penalizes the complexity of the model (i.e., the regression tree functions).
 The additional regularization term helps to smooth the final learnt weights to avoid over-fitting.
 Intuitively, the regularized objective will tend to select a model employing simple and predictive functions.
-When the regularization parame- ter is set to zero, the objective falls back to the traditional gradient tree boosting.
+When the regularization parameter is set to zero, the objective falls back to the traditional gradient tree boosting.

 **Gradient Tree Boosting**